White Brook Capital · Est. 2016 · Chicago

 • Managed by the person whose name is on the door.

 If you wouldn't lend your name to a business, you shouldn't invest in it either.
-Everything we do starts there.

 Basil Alsikafi, Founder & Portfolio Manager